 Thus, Ruth found favor in the eyes of Boaz.
-He ordered his men to leave extra for her as they gathered and to give her water.
+He ordered his men to leave extra barley stalks for her as they gathered and to give her water.
 And Boaz himself saw to it that she was fed and well while in his fields, and that no one chastised her.

-Yes, her mother-in-law had told her to go lay at Boaz’s feet, and Ruth would have likely understood what that implied… yet, Ruth used the language of the Israelites.
+Yes, her mother-in-law had told her to go lay at Boaz’s feet, and Ruth would have likely understood what that implied… yet Ruth used the language of the Israelites.
 Ruth spoke so that Boaz might understand; choosing to honor Naomi by doing her will, rather than trying to seek a younger, wealthier husband.
-Because of Ruth’s obedience she found favor in the sight of Boaz… so while Boaz had to give another relative first choice, Boaz still knew how it would end.
+Because of Ruth’s obedience, she found favor in the sight of Boaz… so while Boaz had to give another relative first choice, Boaz still knew how it would end.
 He knew what the answer would be and did not shy away from Ruth’s request, not merely because of Ruth’s relationship to Naomi, but because Ruth was a woman of character.

 Therefore, Boaz redeemed Ruth, and she became his wife, and together they had a son named Obed, who would become the grandfather of King David.
-Ruth being in the lineage of Jesus!
-Completing a story that in the natural would have felt a fairy tale if told beforehand, yet was a Godly design of faith, hope, and love.
+Further, Ruth was in the lineage of Jesus!
+Completing a story that in the natural would have seemed impossible if told beforehand, yet it was a Godly design of faith, hope, and love.

-Ruth’s Hope Examined:
+Ruth’s Hope Examined

-- Ruth had enough hope in Naomi and God to not return home as soon as her husband died.
+- Ruth had enough hope in Naomi and God to not return home as soon as her husband died

 - Ruth had enough hope in Naomi and God to go to Boaz.
-Enough hope to listen to the words of those she trusted and ask a difficult thing of Boaz… to do what in earthly eyes was desperate and unlikely to succeed.
+Enough hope to listen to the words of those she trusted and ask a difficult thing of Boaz… to do what, in earthly eyes, was desperate and unlikely to succeed.

-- Ruth had enough hope to accept a destiny of favor—a new life.
+- Ruth had enough hope to accept a destiny of favor—a new life